-Environmental accessibility adaptations shall be authorized only if the recipient's health and welfare can be reasonably assured for the duration of the POC year.
+Environmental accessibility adaptations shall be authorized only if the recipient's health and welfare can be reasonably assured for the duration of the POC year within their remaining resource allocation.

 This service is not intended to cover basic construction costs.
 For example, in a new home, a bathroom is already part of the building costs and waiver funds can be used to cover the difference between constructing a bathroom and building an accessible or modified bathroom.